PersocomAI/.github/profile/README.md

 ## About the First Release

 Only some features will be included in the **first release**.
 The inclusion of the dedicated roleplay mode into the first release is still undecided.
 That release is designed to ensure that future updates do not negatively impact your AI companion, as long as you continue using the same LLM.
+For that it is also planed to use a special LLM, later finetuned for this project.
+Actually it is planed to use MistralAI's Nemo 12B as base model because of its solid multi language support (EN/FR/DE more later) and its uncensored state.

 **First release:** Soon™